Dangerous Arctic chill leaves more than a dozen dead, widespread power outages across the southern U.S.

 Walmart temporarily closed more than 500 stores in Texas and elsewhere in the South.
 Immigration courts and other civic business around the country ground to a halt.

-In Texas, officials pointed fingers about who was responsible for the large-scale failure of the state’s power grid, as offline gas-fired and nuclear power plants and frozen wind turbines left more than 4 million without power in the storm’s immediate aftermath, including some who had been in the dark for more than 24 hours.
+In Texas, officials pointed fingers about who was responsible for the large-scale failure of the state’s power grid, as strained gas-fired and nuclear power plants and frozen wind turbines left more than 4 million without power in the storm’s immediate aftermath, including some who had been in the dark for more than 24 hours.
 Utility officials are warning Houston residents that the power outages could last “several more days.”

 Residents in other states, including Kansas and Nebraska, also experienced rolling power outages as utilities struggled to cope with the strain on their systems.